Skip to Content

 you will conceive two or more fetuses at once.
 Multiple pregnancy increases the

-risk of prematurity, low birth weight, mother and infant health complications,
+risk of premature birth, low birth weight, mother and infant health problems,

 and disability of one or more children.
 Talk to your doctor about how you can

-increase your chances of conception while decreasing the probability of having
+increase your chances of conception while decreasing the chances of having

 a multiple pregnancy.